 My goal is to create convenience for shoppers who want to support black businesses seamlessly, while also creating a surge recirculating the black dollar.

 My goal for the site in the community is to run this website in a socialistic way.
-Similar to Wikipedia and PBS, there are absolutely no fees for vendors, and all money made from the site will be seeped back into solving different issues in our community.
+Similar to Wikipedia and PBS, and all money made from the site will be seeped back into solving different issues in our community.
 In the future, I plan to have optional donations where the public and vendors can participate, and this website will be used to fund issues we always have to beg to be solved.
 (Edit 01/2022: There’s now a Mutual Aid section on the app that lets us see individuals struggling with things like groceries/bills/shelter in the community, and collectively donate $1 directly to them to help them reach their goals.)
 I plan to put things like community fridges in front of businesses and houses, where people who are hungry in the community can just open them and not have to go without food.
 I also plan to use any funds to fund the community’s healthcare, education, and more.
 I want to run this in a different way than other businesses, where the main goal is to make sure no one is left behind.
 I want to reach a point where If we see someone on the street who is struggling/homeless, we take them off the street, and better their lives.
 I’d like us to reach a point where we’d fund ourselves so we don’t have to rely and beg outside sources that continuously give us crumbs over the span of decades.
 I want to prove that doing socialistic practices and working together as a community can work.
 Please let someone know this app exists.

 How to pronounce Miiriya simply:

 Me – ree – ya

 How to pronounce Miiriya (Like a native):

 Me as in myself, E like the letter E, Ree like the Ree in Reel (but with a Spanish R) and Ya.